 After our wolf orientation, program coordinator John Murtaugh takes us out to see the wolves.
 It’s July, a month when Julian slithers with rattlesnakes.
 We mind the big red and yellow warning signs and stay on the rocky path.

-First we meet Zeke and Terry, a pair of Mexican gray wolves.
-John explains that the pair are important for educational purposes, being the face of this critically endangered species.
+First, we meet Zeke and Terry, a pair of Mexican gray wolves.
+John explains that the pair is important for educational purposes, being the face of this critically endangered species.
 “We make a much stronger connection with animals we get to see than just talking about them.”

 Zeke is lying down, ignoring us.
 Terry skulks around, doing what John calls drive-bys, walking on the other side of the bushes, peeking at us while trying to remain unseen.